cloudify-cosmo/docs.getcloudify.org/content/working_with/console/widgets/deploymentsView.md

 - buttons to drill-down to child environments or services

-    These buttons are not visible on deployments without child environments or services.
+    These buttons are not visible for deployments without child environments or services.

     See [the Environments and Services section]({{< relref "#environments-and-services" >}}) for more information on child deployments.